GrottoPress/shield/docs/08-PASSWORD-RESET.md

    You may need to add `PasswordResets::EditPage` in `src/pages/password_resets/edit_page.cr`, containing your password edit form.

-   The form should be `PATCHED`ed to `PasswordResets::Update`, with the following parameters:
+   The form should be `PATCH`ed to `PasswordResets::Update`, with the following parameters:

    - `password : String`
    - `password_confirmation : String`